SimonEnsemble/SimonEnsemble_old.github.io/_posts/2018-07-24-airline-overbooking.md

 end
 {% endhighlight %}

-The function `simulate_flight` simulates the stochastic process of `nb_tickets_sold` reservations being made for a flight and returns the number of customers that would show up.
+The function `simulate_flight` simulates the stochastic process of `nb_tickets_sold` reservations made for a flight and returns the number of customers that show up.

 {% highlight julia %}
 function simulate_flight(nb_tickets_sold::Int64, probability_show::Float64)
-    n = 0
-    for i = 1:nb_tickets_sold
+    n = 0 # number of folks who bought tix that will show up for i = 1:nb_tickets_sold
         if show_up(probability_show)
             n = n + 1